avishake-miniontek/zoyel_converse/README.md

    # In client directory
    cd ../client/
-   poetry install  # This installs all dependencies in an isolated environment cp .env.example .env cp default_config.json config.json
+   poetry install  # This installs all dependencies in an isolated environment (if this hangs, like it does on the raspbery pi, try: export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring and then run it again) cp .env.example .env cp default_config.json config.json
    ```